-PLA (Poly Lactic Acid) bioplastics can be easily spun into fibers for textiles and nonwovens.
+PLA (Poly Lactic Acid) bioplastics can be easily spun into fibers and filaments for textiles and nonwovens.
 PLA boasts outstanding drapability, breathability and durability.
-With a soft and natural feel, PLA can be spun with cotton or silk to produce yarns made from 100% renewable materials.
+Being biobased, PLA can be spun with cotton, lyocell or wool to produce yarns made from 100% renewable materials.
 Truly sustainable fabrics!

-Whether for fast-moving high street fashion, soft pillow filling, or skin-friendly disposable cleansing wipes, PLA is an excellent material for fibers and non-wovens.
+Whether for fast-moving high street fashion, soft pillow filling, or alternatively more technical applications such as tea bags or agricultural purposes, PLA is an excellent material for fibers and non-wovens.

 Not only is the material good for people and profit.
-It also benefits planet, being 100% biobased with a reduced carbon footprint when compared to oil-based counterparts.
-Furthermore, for disposable wipes and facecloths, PLA fibers are softer on the skin than wood-based alternatives.
+It also benefits the planet, being 100% biobased with a reduced carbon footprint when compared to oil-based counterparts.

 Sustainability advantages of PLA